-The Stewart-Swift Research Center houses and provides access to over two centuries of primary source materials documenting the history of Addison County, and, to a lesser degree, other Vermont locales.
+The Stewart-Swift Research Center houses and provides access to over two centuries of primary source materials documenting the history of Addison County and other Vermont locales.
 Built in 1972 with the generous support of Jessica Swift and other donors, the Research Center building is adjacent to the Judd-Harris House and is accessed through the Museum’s main entrance.

-The majority of archival materials in the Swift-Stewart Research Center date from the 1790s to the 1940s, but the collection also includes items dating back to 14th century, as well as more recent additions.
-For more information see Research Collections, search our online catalog, or contact the archivist.
+The majority of archival materials in the Swift-Stewart Research Center date from the 1790s to the 1940s, but the collection also includes earlier and more recent materials.
+For more information see Research Collections, search our online catalog, or contact the Archivist.

 The Research Center is open to the public two afternoons a week or by appointment.
 Researchers on their first visit will be asked to complete a Registration Form and present an ID.
-There is a $5.00 research fee for non-members.
-Sheldon Museum members and students with school identification may enter at no charge.
-Extra fees will be assessed for services, see Service Fees & Reproduction Rights section.
+There is a $5.00 fee for non-members.
+Sheldon Museum members and students with school identification may use archives for free.

-We always encourage research appointments, so that the staff can prepare for your visit in advance.
-Please, contact the archivist by email: firstname.lastname@example.org or by phone: (802) 388-2117.
+We encourage research appointments, so that the staff can prepare for your visit in advance.
+Please, contact the Archivist Eva Garcelon-Hart by email: email@example.com or by phone: (802) 388-2117.

 Service Fees & Reproduction Rights

 Copies of archival documents and photographs for approved uses are available.
-A fee schedule applies for photocopying, scanning, Genealogical and other extended research.
-See Service Fees & Reproduction Rights for details.
+A fee schedule applies for photocopying, scanning, genealogical, and other extended research.
+See Service Fees & Reproduction Rights section for details.